-We can’t make the pain go away just because we don’t want to hurt anymore.
-Actually, the pain is still the connection.
-It is the connection that says I loved you when you were here, and I will love and miss you
+We cannot make the pain go away just because we don’t want to hurt anymore.
+The pain is still the connection.
+It is the connection that says, “I loved you when you were here, and I will love and miss you

 Your grief is your LOVE.